 The general patent statement and licensing declaration is not a replacement for the individual (per Recommendation) patent statement and licensing declaration but is expected to improve responsiveness and early disclosure of the patent holder's compliance with the Common Patent Policy for ITU-T/ ITU-R/ISO/IEC.

-3.1.6 Material such as text, diagrams, etc., submitted as a contribution to the work of ITU-Tis presumed by ITU to have no restrictions in order to permit the normal distribution of this material for discussions within the appropriate groups and possible use, in whole or in part, in any resulting ITU-T Recommendations that are published.
+3.1.6 Material such as text, diagrams, etc., submitted as a contribution to the work of ITU-T is presumed to be in accordance with its copyright policy.
+It should have no restrictions that would preclude the normal distribution of this material for discussions within the appropriate groups and possible use, in whole or in part, in any resulting ITU-T Recommendations that are published.
 By submitting a contribution to ITU-T, authors acknowledge this condition of submission.
 In addition, authors may state any specific conditions on other uses of their contribution.

 3.1.7 A contributor submitting software for incorporation in the draft Recommendation is required to submit a software copyright statement and licensing declaration form available at the ITU-T website.
 The form must be provided to TSB at the same time that the contributor submits the software.